Citation, DOI, disclosures and article data

 Treatment and prognosis

-There is no consensus regarding management of these lesions and especially when to perform a surgical intervention.
+There is no consensus regarding the management of these lesions and especially when to perform a surgical intervention.

 The mainstay of surgical treatment consists of instrumentation and fusion, with correction of kyphotic deformity, if present.